Mannat-Arora7/Mannat-Arora7/README.md

 ### 🙋‍♀️ About Me

 - 🔎 I'm a **Data Analyst** who enjoys digging through raw, messy data to find the story behind the numbers.
-- 📊 I build **dashboards, reports, and data-driven narratives** using SQL, Python, Power BI, and Tableau.
+- 📊 I build **dashboards, reports, and data-driven narratives** using SQL, Excel, Python, Power BI, and Tableau.
 - 🧠 I also explore **Machine Learning and Deep Learning** to go beyond descriptive analysis into predictive insights.
 - 📈 My workflow: clean the data → explore it → visualize it → tell a business story that drives decisions.
-- 🎯 Currently looking for **Data Analyst roles** where I can turn data into impact — open to full-time opportunities.
+- 🎯 Always happy to connect with fellow data folks, collaborate on projects, or talk analytics over coffee (virtual or real).

 ---